 If managers within an organization typically have many reports then the organization chart will be flatter and wider.
-In this scenario there will be fewer management positions relative to the number of total employees.
-Conversely, if managers within an organization have smaller span of control this will create an organizational chart that is narrower and taller.
-In this scenario there will be more management positions relative to the number total employees.
+In this scenario, there will be fewer management positions relative to the number of total employees.
+Conversely, if managers within an organization have a smaller span of control this will create an organizational chart that is narrower and taller.
+In this scenario, there will be more management positions relative to the number of total employees.
 This is illustrated in the following diagram highlighting the difference between tall and flat organizations.

 Each individual manager will also have two dimensions to the team they manage:

 - Horizontal dimension: this refers to the number of employees a manager has directly reporting to them.